 Pacific University’s unique CSWE-accredited master of social work (MSW) program features educational experiences designed to prepare students to work as successful professionals in the social work field.

-The Pacific University Master of Social Work program offers an advanced practice degree based on the purpose of the social work profession: to promote human and community wellbeing.
+The Pacific University Master of Social Work program offers an advanced practice degree based on the purpose of the social work profession: to promote human and community well being.
 A low student-faculty ratio allows for individualized instruction and mentoring.
 Practical field education is designed to promote the application of social work values and ethics, theory, and skills to practice, and provides opportunities to explore social work practice in rural and urban settings.

-Two-Year Master’s Program
+Flexible Master’s Program

-Fieldwork experiences are embedded throughout the two-year program, with students working with local and regional organizations under the supervision of a field instructor.
+Fieldwork experiences are embedded throughout the program, with students working with local and regional organizations under the supervision of a field instructor.

-One-Year Advanced Standing Track
+Advanced Standing Track

-Students who have earned a bachelor of social work (BSW) from Pacific University or another CSWE accredited program in the past five years may apply for advanced standing.
+Students who have earned a bachelor of social work (BSW) from Pacific University or another CSWE-accredited program in the past five years may apply for advanced standing.

 — Daisy Rizo '17, MSW '18